tyagi-krishna/codes/README.md

-these are the codes that i created while learning different languages like html, css and javascript
+these are the codes that i created while learning different languages like c, python and javascript